Peregrine Falcon Recovery Program

 The concept that may best describe the Manitoba recovery action

-be described as a form of falconry furlough.
+described as a form of ‘falconry furlough’.
 Trained

-much as is humanly possible to do so.
-The birds are free flying
+as is humanly possible to do so.
+The birds are free flying during

-during the day, and as a result of special training take refuge
+the day, and as a result of special training take refuge in a protective

-in a protective roost at night where they are kept safe from
+roost at night where they are kept safe from predators.
+The protected

 The author began experimenting with this concept

-for long periods thoughout the year in a free flying state
+long periods thoughout the year in a free flying state after they

 Further experimentation lead to the establishment